abea/abea.github.io/about.md

 ## Get in touch

-If you're interested in working together or simply discussing generally important or cool matters, send me a message at [alex@abcreations.co](mailto:alex@abcreations.co).
+If you're interested in working together or simply discussing generally important or cool matters, send me a message at [alex.bea@gmail.com](mailto:alex.bea@gmail.com).
 I'll reply as soon as I'm able.

 ## Favorite tools